 To improve cardinality estimates for expressions, follow these guidelines:

 Whenever possible, simplify expressions with constants in them.
-The query optimizer does not evaluate all functions and expressions containing constants prior to determining cardinality estimates.
-For example, simplify the expression ABS(
+The Query Optimizer does not evaluate all functions and expressions containing constants prior to determining cardinality estimates.
+For example, simplify the expression

 If the expression uses multiple variables, consider creating a computed column for the expression and then create statistics or an index on the computed column.
 For example, the query predicate